pairing4good/gildedrose/readme.md

             gildedRose.updateQuality();
         }
     ```
-    - Since we most likely don't know how the method-under-test works so use the simplest values possible.
+    - Since we most likely don't know how the method-under-test works, use the simplest values possible.
 For objects
     use `null` and for primitives use their default values (int = 0, boolean = false, etc.).
     - This causes a `NullPointerException` when we run the test.
 Replace the offending value with a value that will avoid
     the `Exception` and rerun the test.